richasardana/richasardana.github.io/manual/_posts/2021-11-01-lab-notebook.md

 - *Strains* you use should list the lab strain ID number, along with a brief description of the key genotype of the strain.
 - *Oligos* include the oligo name/ID and a brief descriptor of the oligo.
 - *Designs* for plasmids, inserts, cloning, etc, should be included in the relevant notebook entries.
 Usually the design would be in snapgene, genbank, or fasta format,
 - *Plasmids* once confirmed by diagnostic restriction digestion and sequencing should be assigned a lab plasmid ID number.
 The plasmids should also be transformed in appropriate bacterial competent cells, and saved as glycerol stocks.
-In the notes, plasmids should be refered to wiht the ID number and a brief description.
+In the notes, plasmids should be referred to with the ID number and a brief description.
+Whenever possible, the sequencing results should be linked as alignments to the parent plasmid files.
 - *Photos* of tubes, equipment, pipetting layouts, etc - it's also easy to take a photo and shove it in your notebook, why not do that.
 These photos help address the situation where you leave the lab and think "oh goodness, did I have the samples in the right order?"
 - *PCR*, record the date, purpose, template, oligos, expected sizes, enzymes, buffers, cycling parameters, photos of the gel.
 - *Reagents should be recorded precisely including manufacturer's part number*, and ideally batch number, when saving lab stock aliquots of shared reagents.
 Use the label printer to print the information rather than writing it on each tube.
 The information should include concentration, solvent, manufacturer, lot and batch number, (pH, sterilization info as appropriate), date, and your initials.